kgislason/gcpe-wp-test/README.md

 - Section 4 – Website audit part 2

 ## Instructions
-- `node_modules` and `vendor` directories have been excluded from the Local-WP zip file
+- `assets`, `node_modules` and `vendor` directories have been excluded from the Local-WP zip file to reduce file size
+-

 ## Wireframe Preview